wp-plugins/frontier-post/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Add a page with the shortcode: [frontier-post] in the content (will be added during activation)
 4. Add the page to your menu
-5: Update Frontier Post settings (settings menu)
+5: Update Frontier Post settings

 == Frequently Asked Questions ==

 = Known Issues and limitations =
-* No Custom Fields
+* Custom Fields: Only with Templates, Filters and actions
-* Only for standard posts, not custom post types
 * If limited administrator access is selected for a profile in Theme My Login, media uploads will fail for this profile.
 * If you hide page title for certain pages, the title will also be hidden in the breadcrumbs